Militia Leader Known As The 'Bundy Ranch Sniper' Seeks A New Title: State Senator

 "When I was laying on the bridge looking through that crack, I was very much watching my own side," Parker said.
 "Because if somebody threw a brick at one of those federal agents and they started shooting people, it would've been our fault."

-These says, Parker is watching his side again.
+These days, Parker is watching his side again.
 Dialogue, he said, is a hard sell in this combustible moment.
 Lines are hardening.
 There's little appetite for de-escalation.

 "It's not a popular stance to say that we can affect change in the system.
 Most people don't believe that.
 Especially in the crowds we see.
 Everybody's pretty done with talking, if you were to ask them," Parker said.
 "I think that means it's even more important that somebody's talking."